nation3/law/Constitution.linked.md

 Compulsory military service may never be introduced into law.

 ### Prohibition of Unfair Taxation
-Taxes may never be introduced into law which tax any Citizen on their worldwide income, regardless of their physical residence or use of the Nation3 Jurisdiction.
+Taxes may never be introduced into law which tax any Citizen on their worldwide income, regardless of their physical residence and/or use of the Nation3 Jurisdiction.

 ### Representation
 a) Status as a Citizen does not (and shall not be deemed to) create, and Citizenship Rights do not (and shall not be deemed to) include, any authority, right or power on the part of a Citizen to act as the agent, representative or attorney of or otherwise act on behalf of the DAO or any other Citizen, to bind the DAO or any other Citizen to any Contract or Liability or to Convey any DAO Property or any asset, right or property owned or held by or on behalf of the DAO or any Citizen.